Jiefei-Wang/aws.ecx/README.md

 ## A note for the AWS ECS functions
-The AWS ECS API uses JSON format to store the request parameter.
-Therefore, the ECS R functions will use `rjson::toJSON` to convert the request parameters into JSON objects.
+The AWS ECS API uses JSON format to assemble the request parameter.
+Therefore, the ECS functions will call `rjson::toJSON` to convert the request parameters into JSON objects.
 If you are not sure if you use the parameter correctly, you can manually run `rjson::toJSON` and compare the result with the example provided in AWS documentation.
-For example, the request syntax for the `tag` parameter in `CreateCluster` API is
+For example, the request syntax for the `tags` parameter in `CreateCluster` API is
 ```
 "tags": [
          {